wwuoti/blog/src/posts/blog/music_ci.md

 git push
 ```

+The script builds a commit message from the current git status, giving you an automatic short summary on which projects were updated on that particular commit.

 Now, you can run

 ```shell
 ./render_script.sh && ./push_updates.sh`
 ```

-which renders all projects and pushes your latest changes and triggers the CI job.
+which renders all projects and pushes latest changes when rendering has finished.
+But we're not quite done yet.

 #### Pipelines

+Finally we get to the actual **pipelines** point of this.
+I'll only focus on GitLab CI since that's where this project is hosted.

-Next, you'll need to setup CI (`.gitlab-ci.yaml`):
+First, setup some kind of YAML file for GitLab CI (`.gitlab-ci.yaml`):

 ```yaml
 stages: